 Most of the world’s main Cork Oak forests are found in Portugal, Spain, southern France, Italy, and North Africa.
-It is the combination of climate and soil types of these regions that allow Cork oaks to grow and prosper and provide the primary source of raw material for the Cork industry.
+Most of our cork comes from Portugal, Italy, and Spain.

 Cork oak trees are grown to be approximately twenty-five years of age before they can begin to be harvested.
 Using age-old techniques, the bark is gently stripped from the tree without damaging the tree.

-4. How durable is Cork?
+- How durable is Cork?
 Does it wear?

 One of Cork's main benefits is the fact that it is extremely durable.
 It’s chemical and physical structure allows for amazing wear resistance.
 Cork fabric wears similarly to leather which is another reason this Cork material is often called Cork Leather.
-But unlike normal leather, Cork Leather is water resistant due to its natural properties.
-Cork fabric comes in different qualities, patterns, colors and exterior finish.
-A simple way to test quality is to run your fingernails on the fabric.
-If it peels of then it is not good quality.
-Poor quality cork fabric cracks on bending and is not fit for making fashion accessories like bags, wallets etc.
+But unlike leather, Cork Leather is water resistant due to its natural properties.

-No. Cork harvesting is a cruelty free process
+Yes, Cork harvesting and production is a cruelty free process.

-Cork is 100% sustainable, renewable and environment friendly.
+Cork is 100% sustainable, renewable and carbon neutral material.
 It holds more carbon dioxide than timber only releasing the CO2 if the cork is powdered and incinerated.
 During the bark regrowth years it absorbs 5 times more CO2 than a normal tree, making it an effective agent against global warming.

 Cork is widely regarded as being one of the most ecologically friendly materials around the world.
-In present times riddled with environmental issues it is extremely vital to make Eco conscious choices.
 It’s easily recycled, completely natural, and using Cork Oak forests for industry helps prevent desertification and deforestation.
 By using cork products, you directly contribute towards the survival and management of a vital eco system that is essential for a sustainable future.